sahiga/developer.box.com/guides/authentication/select.md

 <Message>

-When you are creating a [custom-skill][custom-skill] or Partner Integration application there is no need to select a authentication method as there is no choice to be made.
+When you are creating a [Custom Skill][custom-skill] or Partner Integration application there is no need to select a authentication method as there is no choice to be made.